baudren/NoteOrganiser/roadmap.md

     [x] replace calls to parent's methods by proper use of signal/slot [x] ensuring proper relative import for tests (for py27) [x] tests *actually* passing
+    [x] using mock windows, and QTimer for popups
     [ ] testing the right-click menu on buttons?
+[ ] Use persistent settings to be stored, for window's size and position

 # Library
 [ ] vector icons?